 Recent history

 Over the past few years the geology curriculum was partially revised, and the interdisciplinary nature of the department increased when several new faculty were hired.
 Eight years ago the department spent considerable time developing overall goals, learning objectives, and performance outcomes for the B.S. in Geology, and decided to use student portfolios as a means of assessment.
 Two years later the faculty first tried to score the portfolios using rubrics they had developed, but found that some portfolios were incomplete and the rubrics were difficult to use, and faculty assessment efforts lapsed.
-In 2010 the university [administration mandated that all departments develop assessment plans.
+In 2010 the university administration mandated that all departments develop assessment plans.

 Recruitment Workshop